jbgreenh/AZ-PMP-analytics/README.md

 check pharmacist lists for registration in awarxe with ``pharm_reg_check.py``

 ### signups
-generate a file with the two data tabs for the monthly signups and county lists report
+generate a file for the monthly signups and county lists report

 ### deas
 generate a filtered version of the dea file